nouhailaberghane/Pr-diction-de-la-tuberculose/README.md

 ## 📚 Références

 - Laamarti M. et al. (2023), *Scientific Data* – « Afro‑TB dataset as a large scale genomic data of *Mycobacterium tuberculosis* in Africa ».
-- Hassan Oubrahim (2024), PFE : « Unraveling the Fitness Mechanism Of Mycobacterium Tuberculosis Based On An African Genomic Dataset ».